 - Insulation Resistance Test; Inspect the insulation readings from phase to phase and phase to the motor.
-Note that failed insulation resistance indicates failed motor circuit and that it need change.
+Note that failed insulation resistance indicates a failed motor circuit and needs change.

 - Running Amps Test; Using a clamp-on meter, check the full load amps or FLA and compare it with the value on the nameplate or manual.
 If values deviate from each other, you need to change the motor under test.